RS

 I build software that closes the gap between sensor data and robot action.

-I’m a Computer Science student at Cal Poly Pomona and a Research Assistant at the Autonomous Vehicle Laboratory, where I build the perception and SLAM stack for AVL-002, the lab’s autonomous go-kart platform.
 My current work runs on live hardware: a custom Velodyne VLP-16 decoder at 300k+ points per second, multi-sensor RTAB-Map fusion on a Jetson AGX Orin, and ROS 2 integration across LiDAR, stereo cameras, and IMU.

 Focus Areas